benjaminbacon/ComputerGraphics2020/Week 04 - Class 08/README.md

 ## Currnet Grade Distribution

 - 5 Homework Assignments.
+- Total of 10 homework assignments.
-- These count for 10% of your final grade.
+- This count for 10% of your final grade.

 ``` c++

     2 x A+
     1 x A-
     1 x B+